Aveglia/vAMPirus/docs/HelpDocumentation.md

         --ModelTaa=false               Signal for IQ-TREE to use model determined by ModelTest-NG for all IQTREE analyses with amino acid sequences

+        --crit                         Choose best model from ModelTest-NG based on BIC, AIC, or AICc (select one)

         --parametric                   Set to use parametric bootstrapping in IQTREE analyses

         --nonparametric                Set to use parametric bootstrapping in IQTREE analyses

+        --tbe                          Set to use the Transfer Bootstrap Expectation (TBE; https://www.nature.com/articles/s41586-018-0043-0) in IQTREE analyses

         --boots                        Number of bootstraps (recommended 1000 for parametric and 100 for non-parametric)